mehdisbys/megaprof/readme.md

 #### High priority

 - [x] Backend : In "Gérer mon profil", fix birthdate
-- [ ] Backend : Ability to deactivate an advert
+- [x] Backend : Ability to deactivate / reactivate an advert
+- [ ] Backend : add 404 and 500 page
 - [ ] Backend : add facebook button to share advert after publishing
 - [ ] Backend : Feature : if selected subject is not in the list do a search by word
 - [ ] Backend : to provide, "Nos anciens élèves évaluent leurs professeurs" comments data